-Current transformers (CT's) are required on all gensets.
+Current transformers (CT's) are required on gensets that contain AC meters.
 The CT's must be installed as noted in the following CT Installation Requirements.

 Refer to the Reconnection Diagram to identify the output leads/phase that must be routed through each CT, and also appropriate transformer post selection for meter sensing leads.
 The transformers are labeled CT1, CT2 and CT3 on the reconnection wiring diagram.
 (The Reconnection Diagram is located on the upper side cover of the control housing.)